Chicana y Que?

 I picked up a book this evening it is called Chicana Feminist Thought, edited by Alma R. Garcia.
 In this book there is a chapter called “Chicana Feminism” by Anna NietoGomez, where she articulates what it means to her to be a Chicana feminist which I needed to read after this week when some voices and platforms fail to recognize that yes we are here, we’ve been here, and no not just when you want to put up the latest Selena meme or quote beloved Chicana feminist Gloria Anzaldua, or to talk reduce our culture to tacos, because when you only do that you fail to recognize that there are stories that have been silenced older than my grandmothers bones in East LA.
 Anna NietoGomez writes what it means to declare you are Chicana, “Because when you say you’re Chicana, you mean you come from a particular community, one that is subject to racism and the exploitation of centuries”.

 A people are nothing without history and my life is to ensure that I live my grandmother’s words she left me and do the work to not forget where I come from.
 This means uncovering history and understanding why we find ourselves in the current times we live in and how we must fight back.
 Fight back like Mexican women on strike in 1933 in Pixley, fight back like miners wives did against Empire Zinc in 1951-yes we are the Salt of the Earth, Fight back like Chicanas at Farah in 1972, fight back like the Committee Against Forced Sterilization in the 1970s when they sterilized Chicana and Black women at L.A.
 County Hospital in the name of population control.
 Fight back like Lucy Gonzalez Parsons, fight back like mujeres in the Brown Berets from the 60s and the 2000s like I was and the ones today.
 Fight back con la pluma y la palabra.
 Fight back with everything you have.
 A people are nothing without history and I refuse to let them convince us that our place in history or the present time is insignificant.
 Our communities are under attack and yes we will continue to fight back.
-There is a fire in me older than the fire the Spaniards used to burn our books and wanted us to forget who we are.
-Soy Chicana and we will continue to fight back because a people are nothing without history and we are not a people without history.
+There is a fire in me older than my body.
+We will continue to fight back because a people are nothing without history.

 Image: Brown Beret